nolzaj93/OOP-Personal-Project/README.md

 	[Answered] 	     In the CRIP model we cannot m...
 Yes 	1 	1 [Answered] 	     In the CRISP model, how would...
 Yes 	1 	1 [Answered] 	     The single most important thi...
 Yes 	1 	1

+##### Section 3: Trees and Recursion (3.5 hours)

+##### 3.1 Binary Trees
+- Decision Tree Algorithms - construct a model based on answers (or values) from data.
+- Binary Trees - a data structure composed of nodes, each of which has a left and right reference to other nodes.
+A tree is constrained to all nodes having a maximum of 2 child nodes.
+- First nodes is called the root node, and is the building block of all others
+- Every other node must be connected to a parent node
+- Nodes can have 0-2 child nodes, and a node with no children is called a leaf
+- Nodes with the same parent are called siblings

+###### Task
+1. What is the parent of 6?
+Node #3
+2. What is 1 the parent of?
+Nodes #2 and #3
+3. Explain the relationships of 5.
+Node #5 has a sibling (#4), a child (#7), and a parent (#2).

+- Binary trees are useful for linked hierarchies.
+We create a class called Node and each instance represents a node on the tree.
+The node's stored ata type can be anything, and could be designed first as generic, then set the specific data type at design time.
+- Node objects will have a left and right property, and if it is a leaf then it will be null.
+> blockquote Hello